Welcome to the Arnesen lab

 Most proteins are chemically modified in the cell and such modifications are often crucial for the protein’s ability to carry out a function.
 N-terminal acetylation is one of the most common modifications in eukaryotes.
 It is catalyzed by N-terminal acetyltransferases (NATs) which are linked to cancer, genetic syndromes, and regulation of human metabolism.

-The Arnesen lab is part of the Translational Cell Signaling and Metabolism (TSM) research group at the Department of Biomedicine, University of Bergen, Norway.
+The Arnesen lab is part of the Systems Biology and Translational Cell Signaling (STC) research group at the Department of Biomedicine, University of Bergen, Norway.

 RESEARCH NEWS